Skip to Content

 How is Electric Bike Range Measured?

 Most e-bikes come with a handlebar mounted display.
 This display shows you your range in miles or kilometers as well as your battery power remaining.
-Usually, there are lights or a picture of a battery with bars to indicate your battery life.

 For example, if you’re riding up a steep hill and you crank up the pedal assist level, the range indicator will show a much lower range because you’re using more energy while climbing.
 If you’re descending a long hill and coasting, the range indicator will display a much higher number.